Pageant F. A. Q.

 48) Will we know the walking patterns and opening number prior to pageant weekend?
 Yes.
-A video and diagram will be sent out at least one week prior to the pageant.
+Diagrams are in the contestant group, once signed up.

 49) Will there be a top 10?
 A top 10 will be determined based on the number of contestants in each category.

 50) How many runner-ups will be awarded?
 Number is dependent on the number of contestants.
 It will range from 0-4.

 51) Will tickets be available to purchase at the venue?
 Yes.
 Additional tickets will be available at the door.
 The cost of the tickets are $40 each.

 52) Can parents and family take pictures or video, in the audience, during the pageant?
 No photography.
 Our official pageant photographer will be capturing high quality photos for you to purchase.
 We will also be having a film crew in attendance to film the pageant.

 53) How do I order photos or a video?
 Photo packages include interview, rehearsal and show pictures.
 Order form will be posted in the contestant group or will be available pageant weekend.
 Video orders are separate.
 More details, about ordering the video, to follow